putneydm/david_site_jekyll/test/_posts/2020/2020-01-12-squad-a-star-wars-story.markdown

 “Some sort of Rebel scum trick!”

-The pair had indeed wandered into a trap — a literal trap.

 A tree limb had been stuck upright into the ground.
 A branch protruding from one side was stacked with slabs of meat.
 The trigger and the bait.
 The two Stormtroopers could just make out the outlines of a rope net hidden under leaves and other litter.
 His trainers taught him that Rebels often use unorthodox tactics.
 But this truly made no sense.

 Were they supposed to actually fall for it?
 Maybe the fact that it made no sense was actually the trap.

 LW-312 had a realization and motioned toward the meat.

 “You don’t think …” he stammered.
-“I mean, is it possible that is” he paused and then motioned “the squad leader?”
+“I mean, is it possible that is ...” he paused and then motioned “... the squad leader?”

 Would the Rebels really do that?
 They were scum and savages, but were they really that savage?
 Either way evacuating the clearing, and quickly, seemed the best move for the two troopers.
 But at this point neither could fathom what the rebels had planned for them with this little display.